selimabll1/Ai-Banking-Assistant/README.md

  Add secure role-based access (admin, staff, client)

-📸 Screenshots (Coming Soon)
+ðŸ“¸ Screenshots (Coming Soon)

-🔹 Chatbot interface in React
+ðŸ”¹ Chatbot interface in React

-🔹 Banking form auto-fill demo
+ðŸ”¹ Banking form auto-fill demo

-🔹 Ticket reservation workflow
+ðŸ”¹ Ticket reservation workflow

-🤝 Contributing
+ðŸ¤ Contributing

 Contributions are welcome!
 Please fork the repo and submit a PR.

-📜 License
+ðŸ“œ License

 MIT License.
 Free to use, modify, and share.

-✨ With AI Banking Assistant, banks can offer faster, smarter, and more secure customer experiences powered by next-gen AI.
+âœ¨ With AI Banking Assistant, banks can offer faster, smarter, and more secure customer experiences powered by next-gen AI.